looker-open-source/looker-load-testing/README.md

 password=abc123
 ```

-When your `locustfile.py` and `looker.ini` files are in order, kick off the test by involking `locust` from the command
+When your `locustfile.py` and `looker.ini` files are in order, kick off the test by invoking `locust` from the command
 line.
 Then, in a browser, navigate to `localhost:8089` and initiate the test.